 7 days a week24 hours a day

 In Jefferson County, the CodeRED emergency notification system allows us to call citizens to warn them of danger.
-With CodeRED, we can simultaneously call, text, or email, multiple phones within an area that we designate, to warn residents of flood, fire, tornadoes, chemical spills, or dangerous suspects.
+With CodeRED, we can simultaneously call, text, or email, multiple individuals and businesses within an area that we designate, to warn of flood, fire, tornadoes, chemical spills, or dangerous suspects.
 Within moments, calls reach the affected community to deliver warnings and critical safety instructions.

-If you receive a CodeRED call, the voice on the line will let you know it's a message from the Sheriff's Office.
-Also, your caller ID should display our agency's name and a call-back number.
-The CodeRED system works with all phones that have a TDD line (for the hearing impaired).
+If you receive a CodeRED call, the recorded voice will let you know it's a message from the Sheriff's Office.
+Also, your caller ID should display EMERGENCY COMM and the phone number 866-419-5000 (text messages come from 76127, which you may want to program into your cell phone contacts list).
+The CodeRED system also works with a telecommunications device for the hearing impaired (TDD).
 If you have a telephone zapper used to block out telemarketers, or if your phone is blocked to unknown callers, you will not receive CodeRED calls.

-*Voice over Internet Protocol, or VoIP, are “telephone” communications transmitted over the Internet, instead of traditional phone lines.
-If you have a “bundled” Internet/phone/TV service, you probably have a VoIP line.
+*Voice over Internet Protocol (VoIP) lines are telephone-like communications transmitted over the Internet..
+If you have a bundled internet/phone/TV service you probably have a VoIP line.